This is a Highly Sensitive Position and a satisfactory Criminal Record Check, along with a clear Vulnerable Sector Check is required.

 This employment opportunity is open to all applicants.

-The official languages of Nunavut are: Inuktut, English, and French, fluency in more than one of Nunavut’s official language is an asset.
-Knowledge of Inuit language, communities, culture, land and Inuit Qaujimajatuqangit is also an asset.
+Fluency in two or more of Nunavut’s official language is an asset.
+Knowledge of Inuit language, communities, culture, land and Inuit Qaujimajatuqangit is an asset.

 An eligibility list may be created to fill future vacancies.